urban-tep/DDF-SDD/source/groups/group___tep_accounting.rst

 The quota restriction is implemented using the balance of the user or group account used to query the resource.

 *Here shall be a sequence diagram to describe the credit authorization mechanism and the quota restriction*

-.. req:: TS-FUN-400
-	:show:

-	The mechanism of debit and credit of user or group accounts is described in this section.

-.. req:: TS-FUN-410
-	:show:

-	Business objects used to represent user or group account are referenced in this section.

-.. req:: TS-FUN-420
-	:show:

-	Quota mechanism based on the account balance of the user or groups is described in this section.

 It depends on other components as